jazzband/django-pipeline/docs/usage.rst

  * https://github.com/lukesneeringer/django-jinja/
  * https://github.com/mvantellingen/django-cofingo

-See the vender documentaion for examples on how to expose functions to the Jinja2 environment and pick a solution that best suites your use case.
+See the vendor documentation for examples on how to expose functions to the Jinja2 environment and pick a solution that best suites your use case.

 For more information on Jinja2 see the documentation at http://jinja.pocoo.org/docs/.